Home

 • Task automation: Individual work steps are automated, each of which can be clearly described, such as automatically sending a confirmation email, storing a file or updating a database entry.

 • Workflow automation: Several tasks are combined to form a process that follows certain rules.
-A typical example is the approval of an order: The system checks the information, forwards it to the responsible person and documents the result in ERP (Enterprise Resource Planning).
+A typical example is the approval of an order: the system checks the information, forwards it to the responsible person and documents the result in ERP (Enterprise Resource Planning).

 • Robotic Process Automation (RPA): Bots take over recurring inputs into existing applications.
 They read data, enter information, or transfer values between systems, especially where there are no interfaces.

 • Intelligent business process automation: Automation is combined with methods of data analysis and pattern recognition.
-For example, the system can recognize, assign and check invoices without the need for separate rules for each document.
+For example, the system can recognise, assign and check invoices without the need for separate rules for each document.

 What are the benefits of business process automation?